vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ### Default Values

-Simply use the c# notation for defaults to define defaults for inputs in VL.
+Simply use the C# notation for defaults to define defaults for inputs in VL.

 ```csharp
 public static float Defaults(float firstInput=44f, float secondInput=0.44f)